MariusGG/bank-tech-test/README.md

 	4. write code to make the test pass, or at least change the error until I get to green!
 	5. commit with a semantic message and add a comment if I feel it is necessary.
 	6. refactor, ensure my tests all pass, then commmit again.
-* Repeat steps 1-6 until all my feature tests pass.
+* Repeat steps i-vi until all my feature tests pass.

 ## Areas of Improvement

-- Things that could be improved
+I could add an edge case for clients attempting to deposit/withdraw £00.00.
+In this case a transaction is still created despite the balance not changing state.

-- Add edge case for number input?
-What happens if float etc
+I chose to store all information as pounds and pennies (as decimal places).
+The primary reason for this was to allow the user to enter information as they are accustomed to (£PP.pp).
+With more complex logic (e.g. interest accrued on savings, fines on overdrafts) the internal manipulation of currency may be easier to manage entirely as pennies.